tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 <compare>
 <james {% include timecode %}>

-[This whole section is delivered in a mocking tone of voice, with a pitying piano tune playing in the background.]
+<u>[This whole section is delivered in a mocking tone of voice, with a pitying piano tune playing in the background.]</u>

 When it comes to media, in order to analyse it, we have to ask the tough questions.
 What is the author trying to convey about the state of the world?
 What is the author saying needs to change?
 And quite frankly, I’m surprised it took *Young Royals* for me to realise this.
 Because looking back, the writing is on the wall.